No Más (Breaking Bad): Plot

 Skyler speaks to a divorce lawyer about making her separation from Walt permanent but hesitates when the attorney mentions the possibility of uncovering money Walt may have hidden.
-After being given a ride home from school by his father, Walter Jr. argues with both his parents and expresses his anger towards Skyler, who refuses to give him an explanation.
+After being given a ride home from school by his father, Walter Jr. argues with both his parents and expresses anger towards Skyler, who refuses to give him an explanation.
 She also refuses when asked by her sister Marie Schrader.
-Finally, she confronts Walt, presenting him with divorce papers.
+Finally she confronts Walt, presenting him with divorce papers.
 When she accuses him of being a drug dealer, Walt admits to being a methamphetamine cook.
 Skyler storms off in horror, saying that she will not expose his secret if he grants her the divorce and full custody of their children.

-Walt's former business partner, Jesse Pinkman, is in rehab trying to overcome his drug addiction and come to terms with Jane's death, expressing his own personal self-loathing and guilt.
-During one session, the group leader confesses that, high on cocaine on a birthday of his that occurred a decade earlier, he ran over and killed his own daughter in his pick-up truck while desperately trying to reach vodka at a liquor store.
+Walt's former business partner, Jesse Pinkman, is in rehab trying to overcome his drug addiction and come to terms with Jane's death, expressing self-loathing and guilt.
+During a group therapy session, the group leader confesses that while high on cocaine on his birthday a decade ago, he ran over and killed his own daughter in his pick-up truck while desperately trying to reach a liquor store for vodka.
 He follows this up by saying that hating oneself is only an impediment to moving on.
 Walt picks up Jesse and takes him to his apartment, where Jesse expresses remorse over the events that led to the mid-air collision.
 Walt tells him he is not responsible for what happened, but Jesse calmly insists that he has learned not to shy away from who he really is: "the bad guy".
 Inspired by this, Walt visits Gus at Los Pollos Hermanos and tells him of his decision to get out of the meth business.
-Gus presents an offer for Walt to make $3 million for three months' work; Walt briefly reconsiders but ultimately refuses.
+Gus presents an offer for Walt to make $3 million for three months' work, which Walt briefly considers but ultimately refuses.

 Meanwhile, the Salamanca twins cross into the US from Mexico hidden in the back of a truck, in search of Heisenberg.
-After another migrant discovers their affiliation with the Juarez Cartel, they kill their fellow passengers and the driver of the truck before blowing it up.
+After another migrant discovers their affiliation with the Juarez cartel, they kill their fellow passengers and the driver of the truck before blowing it up.

 Production

 The episode was written by Vince Gilligan, and directed by Bryan Cranston; it aired on AMC in the United States and Canada on March 21, 2010.
 The title of the episode means "no more" in Spanish, and refers to Walt's decision to quit the meth business.

+The episode is the first credited appearance of Cranston’s daughter Taylor Dearden, as a high school student.